tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/产品简介/产品优势_intl_en.md

 The dual-server hot backup mechanism supports lossless restoration of data from the last 7–732 days based on data backup and log backup (binlog).
 Such backups can be retained for 7–732 days.

 - **Automatic disaster recovery**
-Automatic failure detection and automatic failover are supported.
-Procedures of source/replica switchover and failover are imperceptible to users.
+Automatic failure detection and failover are supported.
+Users are not aware of source-replica switchover or failover.

 ## Advantages over Self-built Databases
 - **Easy management of massive databases**